Mobarakeh Steel Company: Steel making and continuous casting plant

 The steel making & continuous casting Plant has eight electric arc furnaces receiving sponge iron and other additives.
 They are melted with about 15% scrap in the furnace, which has a capacity of 180–200 tons.
 The plant also has four (to be increased to eight in current revamping) ladle furnaces and one (to be doubled) degassing vessel, used to adjust the final chemical mix and purity, as well as adjusting casting temperature.
 Additionally, there are four continuous slab casting machines, each having two arc casting strands (radius: 10.5 m).
 They produce the plant's final product, called slabs.
 These slabs are 10 m long, 20 cm in thickness and 65–188 cm (adjustable) width.
 Slab production capacity is 4,200,000 t/yr (revamping year 2000), to be increase in steps to 5,400,000 and 7,200,000 MTPY.
 Slabs are manually cooled and scrafed in the Slab Cooling & Conditioning plant.
-There are many waste materials to use for other products, like material skimming slag, damaged lance, damaged and refectaries.